acemalsert/acemalsert/README.md

                                                        Hi there 👋
 I am a highly motivated Software Engineer with a Master’s degree in Software Engineering and a Bachelor's degree in Computer Engineering.
-With over 2.5 years of hands-on experience in the SaaS and GIS markets, I have developed my ability to develop robust, scalable solutions tailored to industry needs.
+With 3 years of hands-on experience in the SaaS and GIS markets, I have developed my ability to develop robust, scalable solutions tailored to industry needs.
 My expertise centers on applying SOLID principles and Object-Oriented Programming to build maintainable and efficient systems.
 I thrive in Agile development environments, where adaptability and iterative progress drive success.
 With strong communication skills and a professional demeanor, I am an effective collaborator who consistently contributes meaningfully to team projects.
 Passionate about leveraging cutting-edge technology to solve complex challenges, I am committed to continuous growth and bringing innovative solutions to the table.